vugu/vugu/v2/examples/html-form/Readme.md

 Now `cd` into the cloned repository directory

-`cd vugu`
+`cd vugu/v2`

 The `vugu` project uses `mage` as its preferred build tool, so building the example is simply

-`mage SingleExample github.com/vugu/vugu/examples/html-form`
+`mage SingleExample github.com/vugu/vugu/v2/examples/html-form`

 If that works then in the shell you will see: